dojo/docs/quickstart/events.rst

   objectConnections = [];
   objectConnections[0] = dojo.connect(someObject, "baz", anotherObject, "afterBaz");

-In the above code, the first argument is the context of "baz," the second argument is the event (in this case, when baz fires), the third argument is the context of your listener function, and the fourth argument is the listener function itself.
+In the above code, the first argument is the context of "baz", the second argument is the event (in this case, when baz fires), the third argument is the context of your listener function, and the fourth argument is the listener function itself.
 Connecting two global functions is even easier:

 .. js ::